 If you have any questions about the security at our website, you can email REC at firstname.lastname@example.org.

 We will update this privacy statement from time to time.
 We will post any changes on the statement with revision dates.
 If we make any material changes, we will notify you.

 If you wish to complain about this privacy notice or any of the procedures set out in it please contact email@example.com.

 You also have the right to raise concerns with Information Commissioner’s Office on 0303 123 1113 or at https://ico.org.uk/concerns/, or any other relevant supervisory authority should your personal data be processed outside of the UK, if you believe that your data protection rights have not been adhered to.

 13. Use of data by Marsh Commercial

-If you have consented to REC sharing your personal data with Jelf Insurance Brokers Ltd trading as Marsh Commercial, they may use it for the purpose of arranging insurance and/or to send you relevant insurance marketing communications about products and services which either may be of interest to you and/or which you have expressed an interest in receiving.
-For more information on how your personal data is used by Marsh Commercial, please refer to the relevant privacy notice: https://www.marshcommercial.co.uk/info/privacy/
+If you have consented to REC sharing your personal data with Marsh Ltd trading as Marsh Commercial, they may use it for purposes that include contacting you to discuss your insurance needs, arranging insurance and/or to send you relevant insurance marketing communications about products and services which either may be of interest to you and/or which you have expressed an interest in receiving.
+For more information on how Marsh Commercial uses personal data please refer to the relevant privacy notice: https://www.marshcommercial.co.uk/info/privacy/

-REC is an Introducer Appointed Representative of Jelf Insurance Brokers Ltd trading as Marsh Commercial, which is authorised and regulated by the Financial Conduct Authority (FCA).
-Not all products and services offered are regulated by the FCA (for details see https://www.marshcommercial.co.uk/info/regulation/).
-Registered in England and Wales number 0837227.
-Registered Office: 1 Tower Place West, London EC3R 5BU.
+REC is an Introducer Appointed Representative of Marsh Ltd and Marsh Commercial is a trading name of Marsh.
+Marsh Ltd is authorised and regulated by the Financial Conduct Authority (FCA) for General Insurance Distribution and Credit Broking (Firm Reference No. 307511).
+Copyright © 2024 Marsh Ltd. Registered in England and Wales Number: 1507274, Registered office: 1 Tower Place West, Tower Place, London EC3R 5BU.
+All rights reserved.